Great-Sun-Group/credex-core/README.md

      - counterpartyAccountID: string
      - InitialAmount: number
      - Denomination: string
-     - credexType: string
      - nextPayDate: string
      - daysBetweenPays: number
+   - Optional variables:
-     - securedCredex: boolean (optional)
+     - securedCredex: boolean
-     - credspan: number (optional)
+     - credspan: number
-     - remainingPays: number (optional)
+     - remainingPays: number
    - Requires either securedCredex = true or a credspan between 7 and 35.
    - remainingPays is set when the avatar will run a specific number of times before completion, and not set when the avatar is to continue indefinitely.